 Internal Number Range:

-Applicant is being hired in the following screens with internal number range.
+The applicant is being hired in the following screens with an internal number range.

-In the above screen it has come back to the initial entry of basic data screen as it has hired the applicant with the external number range.
+In the above screen, it has come back to the initial entry of the basic data screen as it has hired the applicant with the external number range.